CodeWiseOwl/TravelTales/README.md

 # web devlopment project
 the website isnt being used for any commercial purposes it is a simple project for a static site

+# credits
+coded by CodeWiseOwl
+Hosted by vercel.com